Acomatacarus

 Acomatacarus is a genus of mites in the family Trombiculidae.
 The larvae are parasitic.
 Species are called also chiggers, scrub itch-mite.
 The genus includes Acomatacarus arizonensis (lizards), Acomatacarus australiensis (humans, dogs), Acomatacarus galli (chickens, mice, rats, rabbits).

+Characteristics

+Acomatacarus possess specialized Setae on their legs that are adapted for their parasitic lifestyle.
+These adaptations include particular features and arrangements in their Gnathosoma, which facilitate attachment and feeding on their hosts.